chapadowxz/chapadowxz/README.md

-- 👋 Hi, I’m @chapadowxz
-- 👀 Atualmente estudo Java
-- 🌱 Bot Developer
+  Salve rapaziada! 👋

+  Meu nome é Kauã, atualmente estudo a linguagem Java e também trampo com a linguagem JavaScript como bot developer.

 <!---
 chapadowxz/chapadowxz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.